Overtime Pay and Compensatory Time Off

 Fair Labor Standards Act of 1938, as amended (“FLSA”): Federal law that establishes minimum wage and overtime standards for employees.

-Exempt Employee: An employee, who, in general, meets certain salary criteria under FLSA regulations, is paid a salary rather than on an hourly basis, and performs the duties of an exempt executive, administrative or professional.
-Whether an employee is exempt depends on his or her duties, responsibilities and salary.
+Exempt Employee: An employee whose job meets criteria for exemption under the FLSA overtime pay provisions.
+The exempt employee is paid a salary rather than on an hourly basis.
 Human Resources will determine a job’s FLSA status based on the duties and responsibilities of the position.

-Non-Exempt Employee: An employee whose job duties do not fall under one of the exemptions to the overtime provisions of the FLSA.
+Non-Exempt Employee: An employee whose job does not meet criteria for exemption under the FLSA overtime pay provisions.
 Human Resources will determine a job’s FLSA status based on the duties and responsibilities of the position.

 A. Authorization for Payment of Overtime or Granting Compensatory Time for Non-exempt Employees